 You unwittingly possessed drugs

 In this defense, you may actually have had drugs in your possession.
-However, your Montgomery County drug charges lawyer will show that you did not know you were in possession of the drugs.
+However, your MoCo drug charges lawyer will show that you did not know you were in possession of the drugs.
 An example of this defense is if the police search your apartment or vehicle.
 They find drugs.
 You share the apartment or vehicle with a relative or spouse.
 Therefore, the drugs could belong to anyone.

 There is lack of possession

 This defense involves showing that the prosecutor can’t prove that you were the person possessing the drugs.
 For example, you were traveling in a vehicle with two or more people.
 The drugs were found in the vehicle, but not on you.
 Your attorney could show that there is lack of possession to charge you with a crime.